VoronDesign/Voron-Documentation/community/troubleshooting/cat40/lights_flickering.md

 ### Change to different light bulbs
 * Lower power lightbulbs have been observed to flicker less, with the exception of 40W equivalent GE bulbs
-* GE relax 60W and GE Classisc 60W tested well.
-Other models tested include: Lowe's store brand, and IKEA.
+* GE relax 60W and GE Classic 60W tested well.
+Other models tested include: Lowe's store brand, and IKEA, neither of which worked well.
 * Limited bulb models were tested so this list is by no means exhaustive.

 ### Install an inlet filter?